SUMMARY

 -

-Although we’ve provided a detailed overview of what the software/application development life cycle (ADLC) entails, there are many other resources you can review to better understand topics related to application development.
-We recommend exploring the following hubs and blog posts to learn more about how Couchbase can help your team.
+Although we’ve provided a detailed overview of the application development life cycle, there are many other resources you can review to better understand related application development topics.
+We recommend exploring the following content and the FAQ section below to learn how Couchbase can guide your team through the software life cycle phases.